Optimal Quoting under Adverse Selection and Price Reading

-Conversely, consider a tier where adverse selection predominantly arises when clients execute trades at prices set by the market maker with large offsets -- typically the case of clients acting on short-term signals with a technological speed advantage.
-In such a scenario, the corresponding \( \zeta \) functions may exhibit steep slopes, and the products \( \zeta^{n,k} \Lambda^{n,k} \) may cease to be decreasing.
-This contributes to an increase in the concavity of the value function.\\
+Conversely, consider a tier where adverse selection predominantly arises when clients execute trades acting on short-term signals of a few basis points thanks to a technological speed advantage.
+Such clients typically trade only when the dealer's quote is sufficiently stale or mispriced, so execution at an apparently unfavourable offset is stronger evidence of a large latent mispricing, leading to a steeper \(\zeta\).
+In such a scenario, the corresponding \( \zeta \) functions may exhibit steep slopes, and the products \( \zeta^{n,k} \Lambda^{n,k} \) may cease to be decreasing in the neighbourhood of (approximate) baseline quotes.
+This contributes to an increase in the concavity of the value function.

 This analysis of the concavity of the value function provides valuable insight into the first component -- common to all tiers -- describing the impact of informational risk on optimal quotes.
-This component is proportional (with a positive sign on the bid side and a negative sign on the ask side) to the terms
+This component is proportional to the terms

-When the inventory is zero, the preceding discussion justifies that this component leads to spread widening in the presence of price reading: the market maker compensates for the added informational risk by increasing the profit margin per trade.
+When the inventory is zero, the preceding discussion justifies that this component implies spread widening in the presence of price reading: the market maker compensates for the added informational risk by increasing the profit margin per trade.
 When the inventory is nonzero, the effect of price reading on the value function encourages the market maker to skew more aggressively, in order to shorten the time spent with a long or short position.
-The case of adverse selection is more nuanced, as it depends on the cumulative effect of the different tiers and sizes.\\
+The case of adverse selection is more nuanced, as it depends on the cumulative effect of the different tiers and sizes.

-The second component of the optimal quotes, which is tier-specific and relates to the local adjustments of greedy quotes, consists of two terms: one related to price reading and the other to adverse selection.\\
+The second component of the optimal quotes, which is tier-specific and relates to the local adjustments of quotes, consists of two terms: one related to price reading and the other to adverse selection.

-Focusing first on price reading, the corresponding term in the quote offset has the sign of $-q$ on the bid side and $+q$ on the ask side.
+Focusing first on price reading, the corresponding term in the quote offset has the sign of \(-q\) on the bid side and \(+q\) on the ask side.
 In particular, it vanishes when the inventory is zero and contributes to reducing the existing skew when the inventory is nonzero.
-This effect reflects the market maker's incentive to reveal less information through their quotes in order to mitigate the impact of skew sniffers.\\
+This effect reflects the market maker's incentive to reveal less information through their quotes in order to mitigate the impact of skew sniffers.